 Professor Forte was a Bradley Scholar at the Heritage Foundation, and Visiting Scholar at the Liberty Fund.
-He has been President of the Ohio Association of Scholars, was on the Board of Directors of the Philadelphia Society, and is also adjunct Scholar at the Ashbrook Institute.
+He has been President of the Ohio Association of Scholars, was on the Board of Directors of the Philadelphia Society, and is also adjunct Scholar at the Ashbrook Center.
 He has been appointed to the Ohio State Advisory Committee to the U.S. Commission on Civil Rights.
 He has also been a Civil War re-enactor and a Merit Badge Counselor for the Boy Scouts.

 He writes and speaks nationally on topics such as constitutional law, religious liberty, Islamic law, the rights of families, and international affairs.
 He served as book review editor for the American Journal of Jurisprudence and has edited a volume entitled, Natural Law and Contemporary Public Policy, published by Georgetown University Press.
 His book, Islamic Law Studies: Classical and Contemporary Applications, has been published by Austin & Winfield.
 He is Senior Editor of The Heritage Guide to the Constitution (2006), 2d edition (2014), published by Regnery & Co, a clause by clause analysis of the Constitution of the United States.

-His teaching competencies include Constitutional Law, the First Amendment, Islamic Law, Jurisprudence, Natural Law, International Law, International Human Rights, and Constitutional History.
+His teaching competencies include Constitutional Law, the First Amendment, Islamic Law, Jurisprudence, Natural Law, International Law, International Human Rights, the Presidency, and Constitutional History.

 - B.A., Harvard College